 Walking Around & Thinking About Neck Pain

 It was Monday afternoon, and I walked with my son and dog outside while listening to the upcoming Exercise and Scoliosis CD.
 I was making my notes on the interview with Dr. Will Kalla.
-He commented that if university students who have scoliosis continue to have poor posture while studying and doing computer work, the poor posture will make their scoliosis worse.
+He commented that if university students with scoliosis continue to have poor posture while studying and doing computer work, the poor posture will worsen their scoliosis.

 It got me thinking about computers and laptops.

 In the 90s, there was a considerable push to redesign one’s desktop computer workstation to decrease carpal tunnel syndrome.
-There has been very little talk or information on how laptops affect the body.
-With laptop use on the rise, I could not find the number but I am sure it is 60% or more.
+There has been tiny talk or information on how laptops affect the body.
+With laptop use on the rise, I could not find the number, but I am sure it is 60% or more.
 I know in my house we have two laptops and one desktop.
 Some universities are reporting 85% laptop use by students.

-While my son was having a nap, I decided to do a little research to see if there has been much research on laptops and posture.
+While my son was having a nap, I did a little research to see if there had been much research on laptops and posture.
 I was blown away to see that the only one I could find was from 1997.
 If you know of something more recent, please post a comment below.

 Do you remember how big and heavy a laptop was in 1997?

 Have you seen how small the laptops that university students are using?

-There may not be much research but the research got me thinking about my clients with neck pain.
+There may not be much research, but the study got me thinking about my clients with neck pain.

-I want to give you what you need to know especially for those who are using laptops who have greater neck flexion and head tilt than those who are using a desktop computer.
+I want to give you what you need to know, especially for those using laptops with greater neck flexion and head tilt than those using a desktop computer.

 Greater Neck Flexion